adrenalin/config/README.md

 `AWS_SECRETSMANAGER_ENABLED=false python3 application.py`

 ## <a name="aws-secretsmanager"></a> 1.3 AWS SecretsManager

-The final layer of configurability is on
+An optional layer of configurability is on
 [AWS SecretsManager](https://eu-north-1.console.aws.amazon.com/secretsmanager/home?region=eu-north-1).

-### 2.3.1 Normal values
+### 1.3.1 Normal values

 Each configuration key can be overridden by the string representation of the configuration path.
 E.g. configuration option